newsdev/ai2html/README.md

 Text styles are applied at the paragraph level.
 Each paragraph is given the character and paragraph attributes of the middle character of the paragraph.
 Other character styles within a paragraph are ignored — though we’re hoping to add this as a feature in the future.
 A work-around for this limitation is to enclose text in classed `<span>` tags and define styles for those classes in an `ai2html-css` text block (described below).

 Paragraphs are styled using css classes that are consolidated across each artboard.
 This means that all paragraphs with the same style attributes are styled with a single css class.
 Text blocks in the output are ordered top-to-bottom, left-to-right so that the document is somewhat readable.

-[Here are examples](https://delicious.com/archietse/ai2html) of how we’ve used the script at The New York Times.

 ## Limitations